alixedi/land/apps/adi.md

 reviews:
   title: Read what our users are saying
   items:
-    - name: 9 Gager
+    - name: Eleanor Mcgair
-      text: >-
-        App has very good content and questions.
-It workdsvery fast and almost the half price than other well known driving apps.

-        Great value for money.
-Thanks for publishing it.
+      text: This app is absolutely amazing- it's definitely a top-class testing program that tests your knowledge of Driving both for Theory and Hazard Perception - I highly recommend it. 😊 👍
-      stars: Good content, fast and not expensive ★★★★★
+      stars: ADI ★★★★★
     - text: After practising with two highly-rated paid apps on the app store and getting nowhere, I came across this app.
 Because of lockdown, the time was no issue so I experimented practising with it.
 It turned out to be